magenta-aps/os2mo-rollekatalog/README.md

 In development, Rollekatalog is started on http://localhost:8090 and SimpleSAMLphp on http://localhost:8050.
 The dev environment is configured for OS2mos "Kolding" test dataset.
 In there, the user Ludvig is expected to be syncronised to Rollekatalog.
-Run `./dev-environment/devtool` to force sync Ludvig and make him administrator in Rollekatalog.
+Run `./dev-environment/devtool` to make the needed changes to his IT-users, force sync of Ludvig and make him administrator in Rollekatalog.

 ## Full synchronization